-Now replacing $m_5 = 5/2$ in the Schr\"odinger-like equation \eqref{scr} and solving it numerically, with the warp factor constant $k$ now identified by $k_{1/2}=0.205^2$ GeV$^2$, one gets the masses compatibles with the family of $N$ baryon, with $I(J^{P}) = 1/2(1/2^{+})$, as can be seen in table \ref{t5}.
-Note that the error presented in last column of Table \ref{t5} ($\% M$) was defined in Eq.\eqref{M}.
+Replacing $m_5 = 5/2$ in the Schr\"odinger-like equation \eqref{scr} and solving it numerically, with the warp factor constant $k$ identified as $k_{1/2}=0.205^2$ GeV$^2$, we obtain the masses compatible with the family of $N$ baryon, with $I(J^{P}) = 1/2(1/2^{+})$, as indicated in Table \ref{t5}.
+The error presented in last column of Table \ref{t5} ($\% M$) is defined in Eq.\eqref{M}.
 We also compute the total r.m.s error defined by Eq. \eqref{rms}.
-For table \ref{t5} one finds $\delta_{rms} = 4.09 \%$.
+For Table \ref{t5} we obtain $\delta_{rms} = 4.09 \%$.

-From Table \ref{t5} we plotted a Chew-Frautschi plane here represented as $ n \times m^2 $, where $n$ is holographic radial excitation and $m^2$ is the squared $N(1/2^+)$ baryon mass represented by the dots (our model) or squares (PDG) in figure \ref{bar_1_2}.
-From a standard linear regression method we obtain the experimental and theoretical Regge trajectories for $N(1/2^+)$ baryon, so that:
+Using the data from Table \ref{t5}, we plotted a Chew-Frautschi plane represented as $ n \times m^2 $, where $n$ is the holographic radial excitation and $m^2$ is the squared $N(1/2^+)$ baryon mass represented by the dots (our model) or squares (PDG) in Fig. \ref{bar_1_2}.
+Usig a standard linear regression method, we obtain the experimental and theoretical Regge trajectories for the $N(1/2^+)$ baryon, such that:

-As was done for scalar and vector mesons one can resort to the baryonic spectroscopy and try to recognize which baryons among those listed in Table \ref{t5} belong to the same spectroscopy state.
-Following refs. \cite{Klempt:2009pi, Klempt:2002cu}, one can see that the states $N(939)$, $N(1440)$, $N(1710)$ and $N(2100)$ belong to the state $D_L \equiv(56,^28)_0$ with spectroscopy radial excitation $n_r$, corresponding to $n_r = 1, 2, 3, 4$, respectively, with orbital angular momentum $L=0$.
-In this notation, $D$ represents the 56-plet which can be broken into an octet with spin 1/2 ($^2 8$) and a decuplet with spin 3/2 ($^4{10}$).
-For these mentioned states one can plot in a Chew-Frautschi plane here represented as $ n_r \times m^2$, where $n_r$ is the spectroscopy radial excitation and $m^2$ is the squared $N(1/2^+)$ baryon mass belonging to the $(56,^28)_0$ state represented by the dots (our model) or squares (PDG) in figure \ref{bar_N}.
-From a standard linear regression method we obtain the experimental and theoretical Regge trajectories for $N(1/2^+)$ baryon in the $(56,^28)_0$ state, so that:
+As performed for the scalar and vector mesons we resort to baryonic spectroscopy and attempt to recognize which baryons among those listed in Table \ref{t5} belong to the same spectroscopy state.
+According to Refs. \cite{Klempt:2009pi, Klempt:2002cu}, we see that the states $N(939)$, $N(1440)$, $N(1710)$ and $N(2100)$ belong to the state $D_L \equiv(56,^28)_0$ with spectroscopy radial excitation $n_r$, corresponding to $n_r = 1, 2, 3, 4$, respectively, with orbital angular momentum $L=0$.
+In this notation, $D$ represents the 56-plet, which can be broken into an octet with spin 1/2 ($^2 8$) and a decuplet with spin 3/2 ($^4{10}$).
+For these mentioned states, we plot a Chew-Frautschi plane represented as $ n_r \times m^2$, where $n_r$ is the spectroscopy radial excitation and $m^2$ is the squared $N(1/2^+)$ baryon mass belonging to the $(56,^28)_0$ state represented by the dots (our model) or squares (PDG) in Fig. \ref{bar_N}.
+Using a standard linear regression method, we obtain the experimental and theoretical Regge trajectories for $N(1/2^+)$ baryon in the $(56,^28)_0$ state, so that: